dart-lang/site-www/src/tools/pub/cmd/index.md

   If a `pubspec.lock` file already exists, fetches the version of each dependency (if possible) as listed in the lock file.
   Creates or updates the lock file, as needed.
-  One of the most commonly used pub commands.

 [`pub upgrade`](/tools/pub/cmd/pub-upgrade)
 : Retrieves the latest version of each package listed